 The full-bloom of Renaissance sumptuousness is expressed in the fine town of Úbeda, the intricate plateresque architecture of Salamanca, in Segovia Cathedral and in Philip II’s daunting Palace Monastery at El Escorial.
 Seville’s Museo de Bellas Artes and the Prado hold masterpieces of Spanish Habsburg ‘Golden Age’ court culture.
 Paintings also express Spain’s Counter Reformation religiosity.
 El Greco, Velázquez, Zurbarán, Herrera, Murillo are among its greatest painters.
 The Prado has Philip II’s collection of Flemish masterpieces by Rogier van der Weyden, Hieronymous Bosch and many others.

 Spain’s great contribution to modernism is expressed Picasso’s Guernica in Madrid’s La Reina Sofia Museum and in Barcelona’s Picasso Museum, Miró Foundation, and Gaudí’s architectural masterpieces.
 The latter include the Sagrada Familia, Casa Milá and the Parc Guëll.
 Lluís Domènech i Montanera’s Palau de la Música Catalana is startling.
 Meanwhile, the restless, energetic experimentation of contemporary Spain is expressed in Frank Gehry’s Bilbao Guggenheim and Málaga’s Centre Pompidou.

-Horticulturalist Stephen Ryan and Anneli Bojstad, author of 'Great Gardens of Spain', share a feast of splendid gardens & great monuments from Seville to Old Castile, north of Madrid.
+Garden Designer John Patrick and Anneli Bojstad, art historian and author of 'Great Gardens of Spain', share a feast of splendid gardens & great monuments from Seville to Old Castile, north of Madrid.
 Read more